 You'll need to complete a written assessment for Chemical Engineering before your interview.
-This usually takes place in November at an authorised centre near where you live, most likely your school or college.
+This takes place on the 4th November at an authorised centre near where you live, most likely your school or college.

 The purpose of the assessment is to give you an extra opportunity to show us your ability.
 Good performance in the test doesn't guarantee an offer, and poor performance doesn't necessarily rule out an offer.
 Find out more on the University undergraduate Chemical Engineering pages.